FreshGNN: Reducing Memory Access via Stable Historical Embeddings for Graph Neural Network Training: Historical Embedding Cache

-\paragraph{Resulting Adaptive Cache Size.} A notable difference from typical cache usage, which emerges from the above two criteria, is that our historical embedding cache size is not static or preset, but rather implicitly controlled by the two thresholds $p_{grad}$ and $t_{stale}$.
+A notable difference from typical cache usage, which emerges from the above gradient-based and staleness-based criteria, is that our historical embedding cache size is not static or preset, but rather implicitly controlled by the two thresholds $p_{grad}$ and $t_{stale}$.
 Larger $p_{grad}$ or $t_{stale}$ means more embeddings to be cached but also requires the model to tolerate larger approximation errors introduced by historical embeddings.
-Moreover, setting $p_{grad}=0$ or $t_{stale}=0$ degrades the algorithm to normal neighbor sampling without a cache.
-In contrast, setting $p_{grad}=1$ and $t_{stale}=\infty$ results in a policy that is conceptually equivalent to that used by GAS \cite{gas} and VR-GCN \cite{vrgcn}.
+Moreover, setting $p_{grad}=0$ or $t_{stale}=0$ degrades the algorithm to normal neighbor sampling without caching historical embeddings.
+In contrast, setting $p_{grad}=100\%$ and $t_{stale}=\infty$ results in a policy that is conceptually equivalent to that used by GAS \cite{gas} and VR-GCN \cite{vrgcn}.
 So in this sense \system is a more versatile paradigm w.r.t.~previous historical embedding based methods.
-Later in Section \ref{sec:eval} we demonstrate that finding suitable values of $p_{grad}$ and $t_{stale}$ is relatively easy in practice; however, we leave open to future research the possibility of further exploiting this flexible dimension within the \system design space.
+Later in Section \ref{sec:eval} we demonstrate that finding suitable values of $p_{grad}$ and $t_{stale}$ is relatively easy in practice; however, we leave open to future research on exploiting this flexible dimension within the historical cache design space.